 Infosys and its joint venture with ‘Aerospace Engineering and Digital Innovation Centre’ in Bengaluru, India, to provide high-end research services combined with advanced digital capabilities for Rolls Royce’s engineering group business from the country.

-Speaking about the new centre, Kishore Jayaraman, President – India and South Asia, Rolls-Royce, said,
+Speaking about the new centre, Kishore Jayaraman, President – India & South Asia, Rolls-Royce said:

 “Our strategic partnership with Infosys presents an exciting opportunity for both companies to leverage combined strengths in engineering and digital innovation to accelerate growth in the civil aerospace market.
 Given the aerospace sector is poised for revival and growth in India and across the world, this joint innovation centre will strengthen Rolls-Royce’s global engineering ecosystem and position us well for the future.”

 Astrid Hartmann, Director of Global Business Services, Rolls-Royce added: